 Allergens are proteins found in common food ingredients.
-The Big Eight allergens are: Eggs, fish, shellfish, milk, peanuts, soy, tree nuts and wheat.
-In this section, FARRP offers specific information on ingredients that are either derived from, or related to, the Big Eight allergens.
+The top nine allergenic food sources in the United States which require source allergen labeling declarations are: eggs, fish, shellfish, milk, peanuts, sesame, soy, tree nuts and wheat.
+In this section, FARRP offers specific information on ingredients that are either derived from, or related to, the Top Nine allergens.

 Because the potential reaction from an allergen is severe, the U.S. Food and Drug Administration has imposed allergen control regulations, FARRP will be expanding this section to assist food manufacturers as they learn about allergen control.